-Bar Lyric Position: This allows you to adjust the vertical position of the bar lyrics.
+Bar-based lyrics position: This allows you to adjust the vertical position of the bar lyrics.

 Template: There are print templates in the print dialog to achieve various printout styles - Normal/Lyrics Only/Chords and Lyrics/Chords Only/Blank Staff Paper.
 Select the desired print template.
 To return to default settings choose the "Normal" template.